Satyricon/salary-calculator/README.md

-# Apache Spark Salary calculator
+# Apache Spark Salary Calculator Application

 This application calculates monthly wage for every person based on the given calculation guidelines.